firstpeak/createPSPA/README.md

 run using: "npm start"

 can take a 'number of students parameter':
-+ run using : "npm start 1255" to generate PSPA with 1255 students
++ run using : "npm start 255" to generate PSPA with 255 students
+  + ** NOTE: there is currently a bug that limits this to about 1000 (depending on filesystem)

 edit these variables to modify the number of students, grades, and teachers